dukesky/Prediction-Machine-Learning-in-MATLAB/README.md

 ![Bank_overview](fig/bank_overview.jpg)

-# 2.Online News Feed Prediction
+# 2.Online News Popularity Prediction
 > Overview:
 * the dataset provides several attributes from different articles published by Mashable.
 Your goal is to predict if an article is popular or not.
 The